Imperial College Coaches

 Imperial coaches use a combination of observation, high-quality questioning, effective listening and constructive challenge to create a conversation designed to support the coachee’s thinking and action-planning.

 - Be empathic, focused and non-judgemental

-- Reflect back to you in an way that helps you gain clarity
+- Feed back to you in a way that helps you gain clarity

 - Encourage you to rise to challenges, overcome obstacles and take action